goodalexander/goodalexander.github.io/_posts/2023-07-02-firing-myself.md

 Below is an essay about how I’m thinking about using AI to vastly improve my personal decision making, and progress towards my goals.

 After reading articles suggesting AI could replace human judgment in many industries, like my field (finance), I tested GPT-4 extensively on my own trading.
 I fed it my trading journals, backtests, as well as expert context from Market Wizards like George Soros.
 I discovered that, with the right context, information, and "prompts", AI could consistently outperform my past decisions.

 Let me be more blunt: it is clear to me that it is a waste of time for me to spend any time analyzing markets, looking at charts or constructing trades because AI systems can do it better.
 Naturally, this changed how I spend my time at work dramatically.

 I feel fine focusing on building systems instead of trading - because 1] the systems are good enough to justify this now and 2] these systems won’t stop improving.
 Yet as I audited the judgment of systems, especially how AIs would have traded the Covid19 crisis, an uneasy feeling crept over me.
 The output felt very human - articulating opinionated views about how things would go in markets and empathy for people affected by the virus.
+Besides generating good results - the trading journal that GPT4  generated felt jarringly personal.

 ## Possible for Personal Decisions?